BotDev88/Magic-8-Ball/README.md

-# Magic-8-Ball
+# This is my first Javascript Code.
+8 July 2024

-Magic 8 Ball in Javascript
+This is my first Javascript program.
+A small magic 8 ball that will give the user an answer on the question they ask.